 1. Aloe vera

 You should provide full sun to part shade outdoors, or bright light for indoors.
 Aloe vera requires protection from freezing by overwintering indoors.
-This easy growing in the ground succulent reaches up to 3-feet tall, expanding by offsets.
+This easy growing ground succulent reaches up to 3-feet tall, expanding by offsets.
 You can Increase your Aloe vera collection by dividing the offsets from the mother plant and planting them.

 2. Crassula Ovata- Jade

 Also known as the Jade plant.
 It’s one of the most popular succulents all around the globe.
-This dark green, oval leaves succulents are born on semi-woody stems.
+The dark green, oval leaves succulents are born on semi-woody stems.
 This easy succulent for beginners will thrive in full shade to full sun, no matter indoor or outdoor.